 This exchange happened at around 4:00 pm on June 12th, however an ambulance did not arrive for this man until 2:00 am on June 13th.
-Ultimately, an ambulance emblazoned with a red cross on it.
+The ambulance was emblazoned with a red cross on it.
 The ambulance drivers asked the English-speaking group-member what had happened, took the at-risk Algerian man out of the van, gave him some tablets, brought him back to the car, and made them wait again.
-The respondents recalled at this point wanting to beg to the officers to push them back at this point, even if it meant being hurt by the Croatian police officers, since they were so tired of being in the van at this point.
+The respondents recalled that at this point he wanted to beg to the officers to push them back, even if it meant being hurt by the Croatian police officers, since they were so tired of being in the van.

 At around 3:00 am on June 13th, the respondents described their van being parked in a secluded, semi-rural area along the Bosnian-Croatian border, outside of Velika Kladusa.
 Once the back door of the van was opened, the respondents saw that the van was parked with its back side facing down a hill which led to a waterway which separated Croatia from Bosnia.
 There were seven police officers armed with batons positioned outside of the van.
 The officers at the push-back location all wielded large batons and were described as wearing uniforms with dark blue shirts with short sleeves and black pants.
 They also described seeing to smaller police vehicles parked at the push-back site, in addition to the transport van.

 The group was then made to exit the van and get into a line.
 They were told: “Put your right hand on the shoulder of the man in front of you”.

 After walking in this fashion closer towards the border-stream, the men were then taken in pairs, two-by-two.
 The pairs were walked up to the waterway.
 At this point, the police shouted “Go!
 Go!
 Go!” and swung batons at them.

 “‘Go!
 Go!
 Go!’ and beat you to run away into the river”